CapgeminiCIS/hackerkiste-hackathon/04_Stage_1_AKS_Cluster.md

 2. Setup the Example Code in your Account
 3. Added the Repository Secrets to the Example Code

-Next you will get an Overview over the Example Code to Setup your first own AKS Cluster on Azure via Terraform.
-This will only be the most basic Infrastructure Setup.
-In a later Steps we will Alter the Content.
+Next you will get an overview over the example code to setup your first own AKS Cluster on Azure via Terraform.
+This will only be the most basic infrastructure setup.
+In a later steps we will alter the Content.

 If you want to learn more about the concept of a pipeline you can do it here: